 A long time ago I was really into Rubik's Cubes.
 I learned to solve them in about 17 seconds and then, frustrated by lack of learning resources, created YouTube videos

-that still gets a few thousand views a day.
+.
 Oh, and a video of me at a Rubik's cube competition

 for doing well in undergrad classes, for younglings.